 The system manager installs caching on the system and optionally sets its parameters during system start-up.
 When caching is enabled, the monitor examines the cache for all data transfer requests that are directed to the disk driver.
-If the requested data is in the cache, a read operation occurs without placing a load on the disk driver.
+If the requested data is in the cache, the read operation completes without placing a load on the disk driver.